Freedom of religion in Germany: Types of legal statutes

 A religious group in Germany can be formed under all legal statutes.
 It can be organised as a company under Corporate law, but tax regulations, company duties, and responsibilities are often seen as disadvantages.
 A voluntary association can be formed by anybody.
 Registration as an "eingetragener Verein" (abbreviated e.V.) gives the advantage of legally functioning as a corporate body (juristic person), rather than a simple group of individuals.
 It can by used by any secular or religious group.

-Non-profit corporation
+Nonprofits

 Two other types of organizations are often employed: the most frequent are gemeinnützige not-for-profit corporations, which can be companies or registered associations.
-This status requires not only limitation to non-commercial activities, but similar to American non-profit organizations, it is limited to those whose primary objective is to support an issue or matter of private interest or public concern for non-commercial purposes.
+This status requires not only limitation to noncommercial activities, but similar to American nonprofits, it is limited to those whose primary objective is to support an issue or matter of private interest or public concern for noncommercial purposes.
 Like many other countries, nonprofits may apply for tax exemption status, so that the organization itself may be exempt from taxes.
 In some cases, financial donors may claim back any income tax paid on their donations, or deduct from their own tax liability the amount of the donation.